fleetdm/fleet/handbook/engineering/README.md

 > After a critical bug is fixed, [an incident postmortem](https://fleetdm.com/handbook/engineering#preform-an-incident-postmortem) is scheduled by the EM of the product group that fixed the bug.

+### Notify stakeholders when a user story is pushed to the next release
+[User stories](https://fleetdm.com/handbook/company/product-groups#scrum-items) are intended to be completed in a single sprint.
+When a user story selected for a release has not merged into `main` by the time the merge freeze begins, it is the product group EM's responsibility to notify stakeholders:

+1. Add the `~pushed` label to the user story.
+2. Update the user story's milestone to the next minor version milestone.
+3. Comment on the GitHub issue and at-mention the PM and anyone listed in the requester field.
+4. If `customer-` labels are applied to the user story, at-mention the [VP of Customer Success](https://fleetdm.com/handbook/customer-success#team).

 ### Run Fleet locally for QA purposes
 To try Fleet locally for QA purposes, run `fleetctl preview`, which defaults to running the latest stable release.